NACLab/ngc-learn/docs/demonstrations/demo4_recall.md

-# Demo 4: Pattern Completion: Hetero-Associative Recall
+# Demo 4: Pattern Completion: Auto-Associative Recall

- In this demonstration, we will see how to utilize a (pre-)trained NGC model and use to conduct hetero-associative pattern completion.
+ In this demonstration, we will see how to utilize a (pre-)trained NGC model and use to conduct auto-associative pattern completion.